 - You or your group are at the maximum processor count or running job count and your job is being held.

-- Your job is requesting specialized resources, such as large memory or certain software licences, that are in high demand.
+- Your job is requesting specialized resources, such as GPU nodes or large memory nodes or certain software licences, that are in high demand and not available.

 - Your job is requesting a lot of resources.
 It takes time for the resources to become available.